luca910/idevice-backuptool/README.md

 ## Restoring Backups

 Backups can be moved to the iTunes backup folder and restored through iTunes.
-Direct restoration using `libimobiledevice` is also possible, though the exact procedure is still being evaluated.
+Direct restoration using `libimobiledevice` is also possible, haven't tried it tho.

 ## Future Enhancements